iremnazyolcuu/iremnazyolcuu/README.md

  🌱 I’m currently learning **full-stack development to gain proficiency in both front-end and back-end techniques.**

- 💬 Ask me about **my programming journey, and I'll be excited to share my experiences and insights! [here (https://github.com/iremnazyolcuu/iremnazyolcuu/issues)**
+ 💬 Ask me about **my programming journey, and I'll be excited to share my experiences and insights! [here](https://github.com/iremnazyolcuu/iremnazyolcuu/issues)**

- 😎 A fact **The world’s first computer programmer was a woman named Ada Lovelace.**
+ 😎 Cool fact **The world’s first computer programmer was a renowned female mathematician named Ada Lovelace.**

  </div>